 [Estimated Reading Time: 2 minutes]

-Most people call them EVs or electric cars – cars and crossover SUVs powered by strong electric motors.
+Most people call them EVs or electric cars – cars, crossover SUVs amd soon, pickups, that are powered by strong electric motors.
 They get their juice from big packs of on-board batteries that are rechargeable.
 The proper name is battery-electric vehicle, or BEV.
 That’s an acronym that properly describes the full power and fuel system.

-Consumers can choose from about a dozen in the U.S. market today, and new models are added with some regularity.
+Consumers can choose from more than a dozen in the U.S. market today, and new models are added with some regularity. several all-elecric pickups are due by late 2021.

 All operate by directing power to the driven wheels through a single-speed transmission.
 They can have more than one motor, as do top-of-the-line Tesla Model S and Model X BEVs.
 Those have two motors, one driving the front wheels, the other driving the rear wheels.